hwiaaiwh/MChris/README.md

 My friend Chris - The inspiration behind the bot's name.

 ## License
-This project is licensed under MIT, see [LICENSE.md] for details.
+This project is licensed under MIT; see `LICENSE` for details.